capnproto/capnproto/doc/install.md

    within this project.
 6. Window -> Show View -> Other -> Ekam -> Ekam Dashboard

-The dashboard view lets you browse the whole tree and also populates your editor with error markers.
+The dashboard view lets you browse the whole tree of build actions and also populates your editor with error markers.

-### Building With Automake
+### Building with Automake

 If setting up Ekam is too much work for you, you can also build with Automake.